 3:14--END OF PIECE [117 mm.]

 INTERMEZZO.
 Andante con moto.
 Sanft bewegt [Gently

 moving].
 (Ternary form, with an enclosed rounded binary

 structure in the outer sections).
 A MAJOR, 2/4 time.

 A Section--A major

 0:00 [m.
 1]--Part 1.

 The melody is concealed within flowing triplet groups that go

 against the main 2/4 meter.
-It begins with
+It begins with an upbeat and

-into three groups of two for an implied 3/4.
+three groups of two for an implied 3/4.
 Against all of this,

-the left hand plays descending groups of two octaves or thirds that
+the left hand plays descending groups of two octaves or thirds

-metric conflicts, the phrase is gentle and
+Despite the extreme metric conflicts, the phrase is gentle and

 flowing, coming to a cadence on the “dominant,” E major.

 0:20 [m.
 1]--Part 1

 0:38 [m.
 9]--Part 2.

 The first phrase of Part 2 (which is twice the length of Part 1)

 abruptly shifts to C-sharp major.
-It
+It re-establishes the

-the fifth bar of Part 1 in the right hand.
+bar of Part 1 in the right hand.
 The first note of each

 group is harmonized below.
 The left hand plays straight bass

 octaves in a descending chromatic line against this.
 There

 follow two bars of slowing, leading to a pause and a half close in

 C-sharp.
 These also use the 3-beat grouping, with syncopated